Kerunii/BE-HOPPY/README.md

 # BE HOPPY

 ## Description
-BE-HOPPY is a responsive web page were you can search info about different beers or even get info about your favorite ones.
+BE-HOPPY is a static responsive web page were you can find info about your favorite beers or the brewery itself.

 ## MVP
--To be a responsive webpage (mobile-first, tablet, laptop)
+- Responsive webpage (mobile-first, tablet, laptop)
 - Display beer info in an ordered way (user-friendly).
 Info obtained form brewarydb.com
 - To have at least a landing-page, sign-up form, log-in form, a FAQs wildframe and a wildframe were the beer info is displayed (beer cataloge).
 - Sign up-form and log-in form must have some validation format (i.e. password must be longer than 6 characters).
+- The user data should be storage in local storage

 ## Backlog